Janet Jackson’s Net Worth To Increase After Split From Ex-Husband Wissam Al Mana As Agreed During Prenup

-Janet Jackson’s net worth is said to increase after split from ex-husband Wissam Al Mana, 42.
+Janet Jackson’s net worth is said to increase after she split from husband Wissam Al Mana, 42.
 Even if the two parted ways amicably, an insider close to Janet revealed that the multi-millionaire “had become too controlling during the pregnancy.”
-The reported split by the former couple results in a promising co-parenting of their three-month-old baby Eissa.
-Although neither party has filed for divorce, rumors claimed that the duo had agreed to a prenuptial agreement which involves a hefty amount of money payout to the singer if they called it quits after five years.
+The reported split by the former couple results in a promising co-parenting of their 3-month-old baby, Eissa.

+Although neither party has filed for a divorce, rumors claimed that the duo had agreed to a prenuptial agreement, which involves a hefty amount of money payout to the singer if they called it quits after five years.
 If Janet Jackson’s net worth is going to increase after the split, husband Wissam is said to cost five times more.

-Fans and critics earlier speculated that their marriage wouldn’t last long.
-And boy, were they right!
-The growing family tensions, different cultural backgrounds, and a “controlling” husband all contributed to the split.
+Fans and critics previously speculated that their marriage wouldn’t last long.
+The growing family tensions, different cultural backgrounds, and a “controlling” husband all reportedly contributed to the split.
 Earlier in their relationship, the former couple used to share affectionate glances and sweet smiles when they were together.
-However, things became privy after tying the knot in 2012.

 It seems like Janet had an image overhaul after marrying Wissam Al Mana.
 The pop star looked unrecognizable in one photo as she was strolling with her husband in London on October.
 Wearing an oversized poncho, loose-fitting pants, and a black hood, Janet looked like a modern Muslim woman.
 Her so-called Muslim dress was said to costs £1,000 from Adidas.
-There were even claims that the singer had converted her religion to Islam just to satisfy her husband’s demands.
+There were even claims that the singer had converted to Islam just to satisfy her husband’s demands.

-This low-key lifestyle is completely the opposite of the Janet Jackson we have become used to.
-Gone are the raunchy tops, sheer outfits, and thigh-high boots which she constantly wears while performing on-stage.
-And her husband is to blame!
+This low-key lifestyle is completely the opposite of the Janet Jackson fans have become used to.
+Gone are the raunchy tops, sheer outfits, and thigh-high boots she constantly wears while performing on-stage.

 Janet Jackson’s 'Unbreakable' World Tour Postponed Until 2017, Tickets Will Be Honored, Refunds Available http://usm.ag/1S1LCC8 via @UsWeekly